-While Andrew Lloyd Webber’s version might make us think the Pharisees are simply turning up their noses at the crowd, it’s also possible that the Pharisees were afraid – maybe of the Romans, maybe because they saw Jesus as a threat to their comfortable position as religious leaders.
-And maybe they were worried for Jesus’ safety – after all, just a few chapters ago, it was a group of Pharisees who warned him that Herod was looking for him and wanted to kill him (Luke 13:31).
+While Andrew Lloyd Webber’s version might make us think the Pharisees are simply turning up their noses at the crowd, it’s also possible that the Pharisees were afraid – maybe they were afraid because they saw Jesus as a threat to their comfortable position as religious leaders.
+It’s also possible they were worried for Jesus’ safety – after all, just a few chapters ago, it was a group of Pharisees who warned him that Herod was looking for him and wanted to kill him (Luke 13:31).

 Whatever we might think about the Pharisees, we have to realize that Luke does not treat them the same way the other gospel writers do.
 While Mark has the Pharisees plotting to kill Jesus by his third chapter, Luke’s Pharisees stay close to Jesus.
 They invite him to dinner three different times (7:3650; 11:37 54; 14:124).
 Luke describes hostility between the Pharisees and Jesus in only one of these encounters.
 Greg Carey writes:

 “Luke’s Pharisees seek to keep Jesus in check rather than oppose him outright.
 They want Jesus to keep his teaching and activities ‘safe.’
 They want him to suppress the radical challenge his ministry poses to the rich and powerful (16:1417). … In Luke, … the Pharisees disappear after Jesus’ entrance into the city.
 Having asked Jesus to silence his disciples, they never make another entrance.”